rcherrueau/execo/doc/userguide.rst

 This example shows how `execo.action.Remote` can be (almost) transparently changed to `execo.action.TaktukRemote` to scale to huge number of remote hosts.
-It uses the planning module, to try to reserve as much nodes as possible, immediately available for a 15 minutes job.
+It uses the planning module, to try to reserve 80% of as much nodes as possible, immediately available for a 15 minutes job.
 It then opens as many ssh connexions to each host as the host's number or cpu cores, first using a `execo.action.TaktukRemote`, then using `execo.action.Remote`, to compare performances.
 In each remote connexion, it runs ``ping`` to send one ping packet to a another random host of the reservation.

 .. literalinclude:: code_samples/g5k_taktuk_perf.py
    :language: python